 Leadership.
 Engagement.
 Action.
 Diversity.

 The L.E.A.D.
 (Leadership.
 Engagement.
 Action.
 Diversity.)
 Summit is an opportunity for emerging and established leaders in the Allen County area to participate in professional development workshops centered around the concept of knowledge sharing.
+The theme of this year’s L.E.A.D.
+Summit is: The Power of Intentionality in Leadership.

 Attendees will have an opportunity to gather in an intimate setting and cultivate deeper partnerships with each other while developing and enhancing skill sets that enrich and advance their impact on organizational culture.